phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 [here](https://phet.unfuddle.com/a#/projects/9404/repositories/23262/browse?path=%2Ftrunk%2Fsimulations-java%2Fsimulations%2Fhydrogen-atom&commit=75234)
 in Unfuddle SVN (login and password required.)
 While some of the code is a direct port, most of the code has been rewritten to use modern PhET software patterns and practices.
-For the curious, TypeScript source files often mention the Java file(s) from which they were ported.
+For the curious, TypeScript source files often mention the Java file from which they were ported.

 ## General Considerations